Which Drinks to Sip and Skip While Fasting

 Tips for Fasting Safely

-If you’re interested in fasting for whatever reason, be sure to consult your healthcare provider first, Cleveland Clinic recommends.
+- Consult your healthcare provider first.
 They can help you prepare with any necessary adjustments to medications that must be taken with food.
-People with diabetes, people with chronic kidney disease, pregnant and breastfeeding people, and people with a history of disordered eating are discouraged from fasting.
+Fasting is not a healthy choice for a number of people, often including those with diabetes, chronic kidney disease, pregnant and breastfeeding people, and people with a history of disordered eating.

-When it comes time to break your fast, consuming calories that take your body out of its fasted state, Cleveland Clinic recommends reintroducing food slowly and gradually with small portions of easy-to-digest fruit and other light foods.
+- Reintroduce food carefully and methodically.
+When your fast is over, incorporate food into your eating plan slowly and gradually with small portions of easy-to-digest fruit and other light foods.
 Consider medical supervision when breaking lengthier fasts to prevent any complications as you reintroduce solid foods.

-If you decide to give intermittent fasting a try, experts recommend starting with a smaller restriction window of just a few hours each day to see how your body adjusts, according to the University of Michigan School of Public Health.
+- Start small with intermittent fasting.
+If you decide to give intermittent fasting a try, start with a smaller restriction window to see how your body adjusts.
 From there, you can extend the window gradually to suit your needs and goals.
 And when you’re in a non-fasting period, prioritize healthy, whole foods to ensure you get the balanced nutrition your body needs.

 Karen E. Todd, RD, CSCS, EP-C, CISSN